antsmartian/antoaravinth.github.com/_posts/2012-11-12-happy-diwali.md

 Anyways this is not I found myself, this technique is already available.
 Which is called as [zip bomb](http://en.wikipedia.org/wiki/Zip_bomb).
 (Now you would have probably guessed why I choose **zip-bomb** for this post, its somewhat relating to Diwali crackers)

 Zip-Bomb are's very dangerous.
 And its used to fool your anti-virus.
-Given this zip file your antivirus will go and try to checks it , it opens it.
+Given this zip file your antivirus will go and try to check it , it opens it.
 And thats it!
-All your space will taken up that file.
-And your system hangs!
-However most of anti-virus are of today can find easily that the file is a zip file without opening it!
-(Think about it, how antivirus can do such thing)
+All your hard disk space will taken up that file.
+And your system loses its speed and hangs!
+However most of anti-virus are of today can find easily that the file is a zip bomb file without opening it!
+(Think about it, how antivirus can do such a clever thing.)

-So typically the zip bombs looks like :
+So typically the zip bombs are treated as ( since before we unzip them they are small in size ):

 ![Bijili][1]